tigattack/ansible-role-mergerfs/README.md

 Default: `github_releases`

 Defines where to download and install the package from:
- - `github_releases`: install from the mergerfs GitHub releases.
+ - `github_releases`: install from the MergerFS GitHub releases.
  - `package_manager`: install from the Linux distribution package manager.
-   Note that the mergerfs package does not exists in all distributions, and may be out of date in others, so this will not work under some conditions.
+   Note that the MergerFS package does not exists in all distributions, and may be out of date in others, so this will not work under some conditions.

 ### `mergerfs_version`